TritonDataCenter/rfd/rfd/0026/README.md

 ### Ownership of NFS shared volumes' storage VMs

-In general, for any given object in SDC/Triton, being the owner of an object
+In general, for any given object in Triton, being the owner of an object
 means:

 1. being billed for its usage.
 For instance, VM owners are billed for their CPU